Palmerston-Little Italy: Mirvish Village

 Mirvish Village is a commercial enclave on Markham Street, which is one block west of Bathurst Street, and encompasses the two sides of the street and back alleys for one block south of Bloor Street.
-The entire city block on each side is about to undergo a major transformation.
+The entire city block on each side is currently undergoing a major transformation.

 The area that makes up Mirvish Village is made up of a series of former Victorian homes on Markham Street which housed independently owned shops, art studios, cafes, bookstores, boutiques and galleries.
 Between 1959 and 1963, the late Ed Mirvish of Honest Ed's bought up the east side of the block, immediately south of his store, with the intention of tearing down the houses and building a customer parking lot.
 Toronto's municipal government refused to issue a building permit; therefore, Mirvish converted the buildings into art studios and galleries with the help of his wife, Anne, a sculptor.
 Later, he purchased the houses on the other side of the street.
 His son owned the David Mirvish Gallery, which opened in 1963 as one of Mirvish Village's first shops and which continued for 15 years; along with David Mirvish Books which continued for several more years.

 A new chapter began with the Honest Ed's / Mirvish Village Proposed Redevelopment project, designed by Vancouver Architect Gregory Henriquez is scheduled to complete construction in 2023.
 23 buildings are considered heritage and will be preserved and renovated inside.
 The retail storefronts will remain small and varied.
 The heritage buildings on the east side will have both affordable and market rental apartment buildings behind them.
 A pedestrian marketplace and “Honest Ed’s Alley” are proposed on the east side and a park and daycare will be included on the west side.
 Honest Ed's was demolished in 2016.